sletcher/advancedAlgorithms/README.md

-# advancedAlgorithms
+# this is for the git workshop

-Project folder for all Advanced Algorithms projects
+Project folder for whatever!!! i don't know but lets do it, i may have been drinking tonight